ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 5. Click the **Cloud Service terms** and the **Third-Party Service Agreement** check box.
 6. Confirm or enter your payment information and click the **Submit Order** button.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.

  A series of emails are sent to your administrator: acknowledgment of the provisioning order, provisioning order approval and processing, and provisioning complete.
-The provisioning complete email includes a link to your Device Details page, after logging in to Bluemix.
-You can also log directly in to the Customer Portal.
+The provisioning complete email includes a link to your *Device Details* page, after logging in to Bluemix.
+You can also log directly in to the customer portal.

 ### Provisioning a public virtual server instance through the Devices menu
 {: #ordering-public-devices-menu}